rwdevlead/RWD.Infrastructure/iac/packer/README.md

 # Update

 Due to ongoing difficulties getting Packer to work reliably—along with outdated plugin support and general instability—I’ve decided to discontinue this approach.
-I’ve returned to using the Proxmox CLI for creating Proxmox templates.

 See My Script in [Makefile](../../Makefile)